 Council employees, agents or contractors may need to enter your home at reasonable times to inspect it or carry out repairs or other work and we will expect you to agree to this.
+This may include fire safety works or inspections, including inspecting your front entrance door when open to check is has a working self-closing device.
 We will tell you when we intend to call.
 You should always ask to see an identity card before letting anyone into your home to carry out their duties.